 Stalinism is what we revolutionary socialists call an ideology that claims to support communist thinking, when in reality they oppress workers and rule in a top down bureaucratic way.
 Stalinist parties all model their governments on the Soviet government of Joseph Stalin or his successors.
 In the late 1980’s many moved away from Marxist socialism and the idea of a planned economy.
-Today the ideas of Marx and Lenin play little to no role in the governments of China, Vietnam and Laos.
-In North Korea all references to communism were removed in 2009 by the Workers Party of Korea, which embraces a isolationist militaristic ideology!
+Today the ideas of Marx and Lenin play no role in the governments of China, Vietnam, Laos and Nepal.
+In North Korea all references to communism was removed in 2009 by the Workers Party of Korea, which embraces a isolationist militaristic ideology!

-The Communist Party of China (or Chinese Communist Party) is a neoliberal nationalist party, ruling the People’s Republic of China since 1949.
-Founded in 1921, the CCP moved away from genuine Marxist socialism and embraced maoism in the 1930’s.
-After the party won the Chinese civil war, Mao Zedong ruled with a dogmatic and iron fist.
-With the beginning of the Cultural Revolution in 1966, the party was in chaos for years.
-It was Deng Xiaoping who reinforced CCP control over Chinese society and by 1983, his government started with capitalist experiments.
-These experiments led to the rise of the capitalist class and by 2016, China has more millionaires and billionaires then the USA.
+The Communist Party of China (or Chinese Communist Party) is a neoliberal nationalist party ruling the People’s Republic of China since 1949.
+Founded in 1921 the CCP moved away from genuine Marxist socialism and embraced the personal ideology of its leader Mao Zedong.
+After the communist party won the Chinese civil war, Mao ruled as the ”Red Emperor”.
+During the Cultural Revolution the party was very unstable due to the massive purges.
+It was Deng Xiaoping who restored the CCP after Mao’s death.
+By 1983 his government started with capitalist experiments.
+These experiments led to the rise of a new capitalist class.
+China has now more millionaires and billionaires then the USA.
 They are even allowed to become party members.
-The CCP today promotes Chinese nationalism!
+The Communist Party of China also promotes Han-Chinese nationalism!

 The Communist Party of Vietnam has also embraced state-capitalism.
 This party started as the Communist Party of Indochina and led the Vietnamese struggle for national independence from France.
 The liberation war ended in 1954 with the birth of the Democratic Republic of Vietnam under Ho Chi Minh.
 After the war against the American puppet regime in the south, North Vietnam reunified the nation as the Socialist Republic of Vietnam.
-But in 1986, the Communist Party of Vietnam moved away from Stalinist economics and embraced a market economy.
-Today Vietnam is a very unequal society, with a new class of capitalists enjoying wealth and power at the expense of workers.
-Meanwhile the ruling communist party is fully focusing on Vietnamese nationalism, which led to conflicts with China over some islands!
+But in 1986 the Communist Party of Vietnam moved away from Stalinist economics and embraced a market economy.
+Today Vietnam is a very unequal society with a new class of capitalists enjoying wealth and power, at the expense of workers.
+Vietnamese nationalism is now the driving ideology of the Communist Party of Vietnam!

 The Workers Party of Korea is the ruling nationalist-militarist party of North Korea.
-Since its 6th party congress in 1980, the WPK is fully subjugated to one family: the Kim dynasty.
+Since its 6th party congress in 1980 the WPK is fully subjugated to one family: the Kim dynasty.
 It was Kim Il Sung who renounced classic stalinism and replaced it with his isolationist ideology called Juche.
-He created a massive cult around himself, which grew into a state-religion.
-After he died in 1994, his son Kim Jong Il was the new ”Great Leader”.
-Jong Il introduced the militaristic policy known as ”Military First” or Sungon.
-The Workers Party of Korea then removed all references to Marxist communism in 2009, turning the Democratic People’s Republic of Korea in a fully: Juche-Songun state.
-With Kim Jong Il’s death in late 2011, the ”throne” went to his youngest son: Kim Jong Un!
+He created a massive cult around himself which grew into a state-religion.
+After Kim Il Sung died in 1994, his son Kim Jong Il was the new ”Great Leader”.
+Jong Il introduced a militaristic policy known as ”Military First” or Sungon.
+The Workers Party of Korea then removed all references to Marxist communism in 2009, turning the Democratic People’s Republic of Korea in a fully Juche-Songun state.
+With Kim Jong Il’s death in late 2011 the ”throne” went to Kim Jong Un, his youngest son!

 The Communist Party of Cuba was not the leading party of the Cuban revolution in 1959.
-Fidel Castro and his guerrilla group were the true force behind the revolution.
+Fidel Castro and his guerrilla group were the true force behind the overthrow of dictator Batista.
 It would take almost five years before he fused all supporting political parties and groups into one communist party.
-The first congress was held in 1975, it was then that Castro centralized political power in the party.
-Unlike the Asian communist parties, the Communist Party of Cuba remains idealistic and committed towards what they see is socialism, which is a rarity among Stalinist parties.
-Still this does not hide the fact that Raúl Castro has moved the party to the right, by allowing American capitalists to build and own a tractor factory.
+The first congress was held in 1975, it was then that Castro centralized all political power.
+Unlike the Asian communist parties, the Communist Party of Cuba remains idealistic and committed towards what they see is socialism, this is a rarity among Stalinist parties.
+It does not hide the fact that Raúl Castro has moved the party to the right, by allowing American capitalists to build and own a tractor factory.
 It signals a move towards accepting a market economy!